abhatthal/getfile/docs/project_structure.md

 * `Prompter` - Prompts user if they want to download a new file
 * `static Downloader` - Just the logic for validated downloads
 * `static SimpleLogger` - Logs "Class.Method: message" to stdout or stderr
+* `static DeleteFile` - Logic for deletion of files/directories

 All instances of other classes are managed through an instance of GetFile.
 The MetaadataHandler is used to get latest changes and pass metadata around